 We know you understand the assignment of back-to-school skincare, and all of us here at Apex Skin will help you however we can.
 As you strive to take good care of your overall physical and mental health, your acne can get better and heal.
 We can provide personalized acne treatment and products, and we can help treat hyperpigmentation and acne scarring that remain after the breakups disappear.

-Debi Sorg is a Board-Certified Nurse Practitioner with Apex Dermatology.
+Debi Sorg is a Board-Certified Nurse Practitioner with Apex Skin.
 She grew up in nearby Avon, Ohio and started her career in the medical field as a Medical Assistant over 20 years ago.
 As a Medical Assistant, she discovered her love for dermatology where she worked for almost 10 years before becoming a Registered Nurse.
 As a Registered Nurse, Debi worked in clinical research and in Labor and Delivery while completing her Master of Science in Nursing degree at Walsh University.

 Debi enjoys working with patients to help them achieve healthy skin through various treatments and education.
 Her interests are in both general and cosmetic dermatology and she is excited to see patients of all ages.